Matt Katz-Bohen: As a member of Daddy (1999–2007)

 After Katz-Bohen met his future wife, Laurel Barclay, in elementary school, they began composing and performing songs, forming Variety City in 1996.
 Playing primarily in NYC, the couple performed under that name with a changing line-up of musicians through 1998.
 Then in 1999, they changed the band's name to Daddy.
 Daddy's members were Matt (guitar), Laurel (vocals, keyboards), James Caputo (bass), and Ben Ritter (drums).
 Garnering the praise of Thurston Moore of Sonic Youth, who told him, "the sounds/arrangements are totally cool...inspired", they received press in a number of New York City magazines such as the Village Voice, Interview Magazine, and the Paper Magazine.
 Ned Vizzini of the New York Press characterized their sound as, "Cross David Bowie with Black Flag and 'Cabaret' and you get NYC's own Daddy, of course."
 In 2005, Matt and Laurel won a SESAC Songwriters Hall of Fame Abe Olman scholarship award.
 Daddy often played the legendary Squeezebox parties, and in 2006–2007, toured the United States and Canada.

 As a member of GoonSquad (2006–2010)

 GoonSquad was formed with Matt, Laurel, and Guy Furrow.
 In 2006, Katz-Bohen was frequently playing with Furrow (aka Miss Guy of the Toilet Böys) at the night club "Speed" on 39th street.
 Furrow was the DJ and Katz-Bohen played guitar in the house band.
 Different celebrities, artists and performers would come sing with the band.

-As a member of Princess Goes to the Butterfly Museum
+As a member of Princess Goes

 In 2018 Katz-Bohen formed Princess Goes to the Butterfly Museum, performing on keyboards and guitars, with Michael C. Hall (Hedwig) singing, and Peter Yanowitz (Wallflowers, Natalie Merchant, Morningwood) on drums and backing vocals.
 Katz-Bohen's daughter came up with the name of her father's new band.
-As of December 2019, they have performed in New York City, and their debut EP is set to be released in early 2020.
+As of September 2024, they have toured throughout the US, UK, and Europe.
+Their eponymous debut EP featured the song "Ketamine", which was also an end credit feature in Dexter: New Blood.
+Their song "Eat an Eraser" was used as an end credit feature in Episode 5 of Dexter: Resurecction.

+In 2021, the band released their first album, 'Thanks for Coming'.
+They released 'Come of Age' in 2023; renaming the band "Princess Goes".